Skip Top Navigation

 In the same way accidents/incidents are investigated for actions to prevent recurrence, it is important to learn from near misses and eliminate unsafe conditions to prevent an accident from actually occurring.

 UHCL asks that all employees report and correct potential hazards concerns and near misses immediately to help prevent incidents and maintain a safe work environment.
-Incidents that result in damage to equipment must be reported within 24 hours.
+Incidents that result in damage to equipment must also be reported within 24 hours.
 Submit these reports to EHS@uhcl.edu.

 (Heinrich & Bird accident theory model illustration)(Accident theory model illustration by Heinrich & Bird)